sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

   <p style="text-align: center"><a href="https://vimeo.com/398759697" target="_blank">View on Vimeo</a></p>
 </p>

-The default setting for including forks and archived repositories in your search results has changed from including by default to excluding them by default.
+The default setting for including forks and archived repositories in your search results is now changed from including by default to excluding by default.
 This is because most often, users want to see the active and original repositories in their queries.
 You can still use `archived:yes` or `forks:yes` filters to show results that include archived and forked repositories.

-## Deploy and scale Sourcegraph with docker-compose
+## Deploy and scale Sourcegraph with `docker-compose`

 Sourcegraph 3.14 introduces a new [docker-compose deployment model](https://docs.sourcegraph.com/admin/install/docker-compose).
 This is useful for organizations that want to scale Sourcegraph, but don’t use Kubernetes.
-For any customers running a single docker container and have experienced instability or issues with scaling, Docker-compose is likely the right solution for you!
+For any customers running a single Docker container and have experienced instability or issues with scaling, Docker Compose is likely the right solution for you!

 ## Improved campaign creation, management, and syncing performance